CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-netapp-trident/README.md

 WARN Aggregate has unknown media type.             aggregate=aggr1 mediaType=vmdisk INFO Storage driver loaded.                        driver=ontap-nas INFO Starting Trident installation.                namespace=default INFO Created service account.
 INFO Created cluster role.
 INFO Created cluster role binding.
 INFO Created PVC.
 INFO Created PV.                                   pv=trident INFO Waiting for PVC to be bound.                  pvc=trident INFO Created Trident deployment.
 ```

 Sometimes the install will hang because the containers cannot mount the newly created NFS volume it created because it is not exposed by NFS by default.
-In order to fix this, go back to the NetApp cloud manager web interface, go to Workign Environments -> your environment (in my case, CDK).
+In order to fix this, go back to the NetApp cloud manager web interface, go to Working Environments -> your environment (in my case, CDK).
 You should see who new volumes here, one called trident_trident.

 ![netapp missing env issue](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManagerGUI-wkenv-NOMOUNT.png "NetApp No NFS Issue")